ErrayDineri/whatsappBot/README.md

 # WhatsApp Bot API 🤖

-A robust WhatsApp Bot API built with the Baileys library that enables sending/receiving messages and integrates with webhooks for automation workflows like n8n.
+A robust WhatsApp Bot API built with the Baileys library that enables sending/receiving messages, automated message deletion, and integrates with webhooks for automation workflows like n8n.

 ## ✨ Features

 - 📱 **WhatsApp Integration**: Connect to WhatsApp using QR code authentication
 - 🔄 **Webhook Support**: Forward incoming messages to external webhooks (n8n, Zapier, etc.)
 - 📤 **Send Messages**: Programmatically send messages to WhatsApp numbers
-- 🗑️ **Bulk Delete**: Delete multiple messages from chats
+- 🗑️ **Smart Message Deletion**: Delete individual messages or bulk delete all bot messages
+- 📊 **Message Tracking**: Automatic tracking of all sent messages for deletion purposes
+- 🧹 **Session Cleanup**: Delete all messages sent during current session with one command
 - 🌍 **Environment Support**: Separate test and production configurations
 - 🔐 **Secure Configuration**: Environment variables for sensitive data